Greetings friend, and Welcome aboard!!

 With it off, the experience of wandering through the commonwealth becomes increasingly magnified.
 You never realize just how much subtle detail and nuance there is until everything gets eerily quiet.

 This to me is what the franchise has always been about, and even though times have changed, the memories will forever remain.

 I think Fallout 4 improved on 3 and New Vegas in many ways, and I certainly am enjoying the game immensely right now.

-If those 3 things had remained unchanged from the previous games, I think we would be calling Fallout 4 one of the best games of all time.
+If those 4 things had remained unchanged from the previous games, I think we would be calling Fallout 4 one of the greatest RPGs of all time.

 What do you think?
 Agree?
 Disagree?
-Let me know down below!!
+Let me know down below in the comments!!?

 Bonus: Hacking Terminals Intelligently – A Guide

-Love ’em or hate ’em, computer terminals are important aspects to Fallout that often get overlooked.
+Love ’em or hate ’em, computer terminals are important aspects of Fallout that often get overlooked.

 How many times have you just randomly entered words, hoping that you’d luck out and one of them would be the right one?

 It was not until I really sat down and attempted to learn exactly how they work that I was finally able to unlock most of them with quick and relative ease.